BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/search-for-data.md

 ## 1. Search field

 Users should be able to search for data using keywords.
+Search field should be easily noticeable.
+Since search is one of the primary functions of data portal, it should be accessible from any page of portal.
 <!-- some confusion over the wording here -->

 <div class="image-container">